 EYG member firms are grouped into three geographic Areas: Americas; Asia-Pacific; and Europe, Middle East, India and Africa (EMEIA).
-Japan was a separate fourth Area, but on 1 July 2019 became part of Asia-Pacific.
-The Areas comprise a number of Regions, which consist of member firms or sections of those firms.
+The Areas comprise multiple Regions, which themselves consist of member firms.
 EY Estonia is part of the EMEIA Area, which comprises EYG member firms in 97 countries in Europe, the Middle East, India and Africa.
 Within the EMEIA Area, there are 10 Regions.
+EY Estonia is part of the CESA Region.